 Best Wall-Mounted Clothes Dryer

 Westinghouse's dryer has an energy efficiency rating of 1.5 stars.
-You get the option for front or rear venting, with or without the venting kit, which adds flexibility to suit your laundry needs.
+It offers front or rear venting, with or without the venting kit, which allows you to tailor the dryer to your laundry needs.
 This distinguishes it from the Haier Sensor Dryer and Kogan Tumble Dryer, which have specific venting options.
-The dryer has a reverse tumbling action that reduces clothes tangling and promotes more even drying and an auto cool down feature.
+The dryer also has a reverse tumbling action that reduces clothes tangling and promotes more even drying and an auto cool-down feature.

 Pros